lukeify/notes/PiHole on UniFi OS 3.md

 ## Notes

 - Specifying `ssh-rsa` is no longer needed to SSH into the device.
-    This was resolved in Unifi OS 2.4.x.
+    This was resolved in UniFi OS 2.4.x.

 [1]: https://gist.github.com/lukeify/96e73218b4de79891a46a89fdc2c2045
 [2]: https://wiki.debian.org/nspawn